-Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims “I Am Not With Drake”
+Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims ‘I Am Not With Drake’

 Meanwhile, the New York Daily News has reported that Lopez, 47, and Rodriguez, 41, have been dating for at least four months.
 According to an unnamed source, the pair do not live together but have been seeing each other several times a month.

 According to an E!
-News report, Lopez has been spending a lot of time in Miami, Rodriguez’s hometown while recording her latest Spanish album.
+News report, Lopez has been spending a lot of time in Miami, Rodriguez’s hometown, while recording her latest Spanish album.
 Rodriguez, who is reportedly based in Miami so he can spend time with his two daughters, was recently spotted backstage at one of Lopez’s concerts at Planet Hollywood in Las Vegas where the star currently has a residency of her “All I Have” production.

 According to a source, things between the two seemed “very friendly” backstage and the pair even stopped to pose for a photograph before leaving.
 With Lopez committed to a run of shows in the Nevada capital, it is rumored Rodriguez will be spending more time at his Hollywood Hills West home in California he purchased from Meryl Streep in 2014.